waku-org/waku-lab/README.md

 ## Description

-This repository is dedicated for proof of concepts, examples and research done around core Waku libraries.
+This repository is dedicated to experimental proof of concepts and research related to js-waku libraries.

-Repo is hosted at https://lab.waku.org/
-See https://examples.waku.org/ for more examples.
+Webapps in this repo are hosted at https://lab.waku.org/ For ready-to-use examples to build with js-waku.
+Go to https://examples.waku.org/

 ### Web Chat App